wacwestley/wacwestley/README.md

-- 😁 Hello, I’m @wacwestley
+- 😁 Hello, my name is @wacwestley!
-- 😎 I’m interested in becoming a Software Develepor and further growing my knowledge of coding.
+- 😎 I am interested in becoming a Software Develepor and further growing my knowledge of coding.
-- 🎓 I’m currently learning React-Native immediately after learning React as part of my MERN based Bootcamp called NuCamp.
+- 🎓 Currently learning Backend and Front end integrations such as Mongo Atlas, REST APIs, along with asynchronous promises.
+- 🤔 Planning on learning .NET soon after feeling comfortable with Node concepts to make learning the syntax easier.
 - ✉️ Feel free to reach out for anything like collaborations, jobs, or just to say hi! wacwestley@gmail.com